NoamElul/cis-5300-final/data/data.md

 # Format
 * The data contains the following columns:
   * `text`: String.
 The text of the tweet/comment/post
   * `problematic`: Boolean, as 1 or 0.
-Whether the text is problematic (that is, whether it is hate speech, or the closest equivalent in the source dataset)
+Whether the text is problematic (that is, whether it is hate speech/abusive/toxic)

 ## Twitter Hatespeech
 * Source: https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master/data